noahehall/theBookOfNoah/linux/docker/docker.md

   docker push username/repository

   # setup a local registry based on the docker registry
+  # all thats needed for running a personal registry
+  # you have to explicitly state the URL when connecting
+  # i.e. localhost:5000/somerepo/name
+  # by default stores data in /var/lib/registry
+  # within the container
+  # remove the volume to use the default
   docker run -d -p 5000:5000 \
   -v "$(pwd)"/data:/tmp/registry-dev \
   --restart=always --name local-registry registry:2

   # tag an image with the local repository
   # then push the image to the local repository
-  docker tag someimage/name localhost:5000/poop
+  docker tag someimage:tag localhost:5000/poop:tag
-  docker push localhost:5000/poop
+  docker push localhost:5000/poop:tag

-  # delete image from local registry
+  # delete the local tag
   docker rmi localhost:5000/poop

+  # pull image from local image cache
+  docker pull localhost:5000/poop

   # remove local registry
   docker rm -vf local-registry